0danny/AssettoTools/README.md

      });
 ```

-Firstly the folderName is converted to lower case and its characters represented as an integer are summed together, this gives:
+Firstly the folderName is converted to lower case and its characters represented as its unicode counterpart are summed together, this gives:

 #### 2278